 Waukesha State Bank is one of the largest locally owned, independent banks in Wisconsin.
 Since our modest beginning in 1944, we have been known as “The Bank of Friendly Service,” which is more than just a slogan; it is a guiding principle.
 Founder Carl Taylor's oft-repeated catch-phrase was "A Bank is People," and that thoughtful insight is the foundation of the bank's prosperity and innovation.

-1969: Don Taylor became the second president of Waukesha State Bank
+1969: Don Taylor, son of Carl, became the second president of Waukesha State Bank

 1971: Payroll Complete, the bank’s payroll services division, was established

 1984: E. Moreland Blvd. office opened in Pick’n Save food store

 1985: The bank began originating home mortgage loans for Fannie Mae and Freddie Mac

 1985: Waukesha Investments, the bank’s investment division, was established

 1988: W. Sunset Drive office opened

 1991: Silvernail Road office opened inside the Pick’n Save.
 This office closed in March of 2017.

 1994: Delafield office opened inside the Sentry grocery store